This is a WCCCSA program. For how to start the application, please refer to “How to Apply” page.

 Australia and New Zealand are unique countries and, because of their distance from the US, only a lucky few get to travel there.
 This is a ten-week program including eight weeks abroad and two weeks of online study.
 Week 1 of the program includes online studies in Washington state, followed by three weeks of study in Melbourne, which is situated in southeastern Australia.
 It is one of the great livable cities in the world, noted for its diversity, vitality, and sophistication; a center for arts and culture with ready access to the wonders of Australia’s natural history.
 You will have a one-week travel break before spending the next three weeks studying in Auckland, which is situated on the North Island of New Zealand.
 It is the largest city in New Zealand and is noted for its physical beauty of mountains, harbors and volcanic peaks.
 You will again have one week to travel independently in New Zealand before returning home to wrap up your studies online in Washington.
 Together these two cities will introduce you to the unique aspects of both Australia and New Zealand.
 Upon return to the USA, you will finish up course assignments and complete required reflection activities online.
 Local program managers will serve as hosts and advisors to help you become familiar with Australian and New Zealand culture and lifestyle.

-Week 1: Online studies in Washington state
+- Week One: Online studies in Washington state

-Weeks 2-4: Travel to and study in Melbourne, Australia
+- Week Two to Four: Travel to and study in Melbourne, Australia

 - Melbourne Museum: Banjalika Aboriginal Exhibit